BatmanAoD/project-ffi-unwind/rfcs/niko.md

 In general, the behavior of both the "C" and the "C unwind" ABIs is highly dependent on the target triple and other switches that are given to the Rust compiler.
-Therefore, there isn't a lot that can be said that is fully independent of the platform.
+Most of the details are therefore implementation- and platform-specific.

 ## Relationship between "C" and "C unwind"

-There is no a priori relationship between the "C" and "C unwind" ABIs.
+There is no *a priori* relationship between the "C" and "C unwind" ABIs.
-However, on most platforms, it is expected that the "C" ABI would be "compatible" with the "C unwind" ABI.
-In other words, consider some C function `foo` that does not unwind: on most platforms, such a function could safely be invoked with either the "C" or the "C unwind" ABI.
+However, it is expected that on most platforms, foreign functions that do not unwind could safely be invoked with either the "C" or the "C unwind" ABI.

-However, we do not guarantee such interop: this leaves room for platforms where unwinding is transmitted through a special return value or other such mechanism.
-(XXX do any such platforms exist?
-There is the C++ proposal)
+Rust, however, does not guarantee any particular compatibility between the two ABIs; this leaves room for platforms where unwinding is transmitted through a special return value or other such mechanism.

+> Niko XXX do any such platforms exist?
+There is the C++ proposal
+> XXX also a Cranelift proposal linked in RFC #2699.

 ## Typing and interconversion

-Function pointer types declared with the "C unwind" and "C" ABIs are generally incompatible, just as they would be with any other two ABIs (e.g., "stdcall" and "C").
+Function pointer types declared with the "C unwind" and "C" ABIs are incompatible, just as any other two ABIs are (e.g., "stdcall" and "C").
 It is not possible, for example, to cast a `extern "C" fn()` value into a `extern "C unwind" fn()` value.
 It is however possible to convert between ABIs by using a closure expression (which is then coerced into a standalone function):

 ```rust
 fn convert(f: extern "C" fn()) -> extern "C unwind" fn() {